deliaconstantino/plantdwellers-2.0-frontend/README.md

 # PlantDwellers 2.0

 A React Single Page Application that allows housemates to share in the care of their houseplants.
-This app incorporates a calendar from [React-Calendar](https://www.npmjs.com/package/react-calendar) that schedules watering tasks and allows a user to mark the task complete.
+This app incorporates a calendar dependency from [React-Calendar](https://www.npmjs.com/package/react-calendar) that schedules watering tasks and allows a user to mark the task complete.

 This repo is the front end for PlantDwellers 2.0.
 It uses Redux, React Router, and Tailwind CSS.